-Kaizen is an approach to creating continuous improvement based on the idea that small, ongoing positive changes can reap major improvements.
-Typically, it is based on cooperation and commitment and stands in contrast to approaches that use radical changes or top-down edicts to achieve transformation.
-Kaizen is core to lean manufacturing, or The Toyota Way.
+Kaizen is an approach to creating continuous improvement based on the idea that small, ongoing positive changes can reap significant improvements.
+Typically, it is based on cooperation and commitment and stands in contrast to approaches that use radical or top-down changes to achieve transformation.
+Kaizen is core to lean manufacturing and the Toyota Way.
 It was developed in the manufacturing sector to lower defects, eliminate waste, boost productivity, encourage worker purpose and accountability, and promote innovation.

-Kaizen is a compound of two Japanese words that together translate as "good change" or "improvement," but Kaizen has come to mean "continuous improvement" through its association with lean methodology.
+Kaizen is a compound of two Japanese words that together translate as "good change" or "improvement."
+However, Kaizen has come to mean "continuous improvement" through its association with lean methodology and principles.
 Kaizen has its origins in post-World War II Japanese quality circles.
 These circles or groups of workers focused on preventing defects at Toyota and were developed partly in response to American management and productivity consultants who visited the country, especially W. Edwards Deming, who argued that quality control should be put more directly in the hands of line workers.
 Kaizen was brought to the West and popularized by Masaaki Imai via his book Kaizen: The Key to Japan's Competitive Success in 1986.

 Ten principles of Kaizen

-Because executing Kaizen requires enabling the right mindset throughout the company, 10 principles that address the Kaizen mindset are commonly referenced as core to the philosophy.
+Because executing Kaizen requires enabling the right mindset throughout a company, 10 principles that address the Kaizen mindset are commonly referenced as core to the philosophy.
 They are: